DWI Definition and Implications for 2024

 Second Offense (3-5 Years)N/A N/A

 Along with expensive rates, DWIs can stay on your record for five years or more.
-This means that auto insurance companies that look back farther than three years will continue to charge you for high-risk insurance.
+This means that auto insurance companies that look back further than three years will continue to charge you for high-risk auto insurance.

 Is cheap auto insurance with a DWI possible?
-Yes, but reinstating your license after a DWI is a long and expensive process.
+However, reinstating your license after a DWI is long and expensive.
 It will be a few years before you start to see your auto insurance rates drop.
-So, get quotes from at least three different high-risk insurers to make sure you don’t overpay for coverage.
+So, get quotes from at least three high-risk insurers to ensure you don’t overpay for coverage.

 Drunk Driving Laws and Penalties by State